At our 2017 high-school reunion, one of my dearest classmates hugged me and, without hint of irony, whispered, “You’ve had an interesting life, Gary.”

 Soon after which, I had a second stroke.
 Again, very minor.
-I lost the muscle memory of speech to that one, plus some memories.
-I’ve since recovered the ability to speak – mostly – but not the memories.
+I lost the ability to speak to that one, plus some memory.
+I’ve since recovered speech – mostly – but not the memories.

-Due to the second stroke, I retired from the astro-tech magazine I’d edited since its inception, but committed to continuing the Pedaling Astronomer Project as soon as possible.
+Due to the second stroke, I retired from the astro-tech magazine I’d edited since its inception, but committed to continuing this project as soon as possible.

 Then COVID delayed the surgeries required to correct both the cataracts and the retinas, and I spent much of a year too blind to read, much less write, although I still managed to pedal regularly.

-I encountered another high-school friend recently, and he greeted me with, “I wondered what happened to you.
+I encountered another high-school friend in 2021, and he greeted me with, “I wondered what happened to you.
 You disappeared.”
 I hadn’t seen or spoken with him in almost 10 years, so his reaction confused me, until he mentioned he’d followed my bike journeys on Facebook.